10 Best Herbal Tinctures For Baldness

 nelumbo nucifera tincture

-Nelumbo nucifera, commonly known as the sacred lotus, has been traditionally used in Ayurvedic medicine for its various health benefits, including promoting hair growth.
+Nelumbo nucifera, commonly known as the sacred lotus, has been traditionally used in Ayurvedic medicine for its various therapeutic properties, including potential benefits for hair growth.

 urtica dioica tincture

-Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its potential health benefits, including support for hair growth.
+Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for various health purposes, including hair growth.